cryptojim99/cielago_blog/content/tech_notes/my_terminal_setup.md

    - Better handling of ANSI escape codes
    - Improved copy/paste functionality

 Compared to the old Command Prompt, Windows Terminal feels like stepping into the 21st century.
-The difference is especially noticeable when working with modern tools and shells.
+The difference is especially noticeable when working with modern tools and shells. #TODO - mention cmder, ConEmu etc ... are they still around ?

 ### iTerm2 (macOS)
 [iTerm2](https://iterm2.com/) is my current choice on macOS with features like: